KhronosGroup/Vulkan-Hpp/README.md

 vk::Image image = device.createImage(ci);
 ```

-With constructors for `CreateInfo` structures one can also pass temporaries to Vulkan functions like this:
+With constructors for `CreateInfo` structures, one can also pass temporaries to Vulkan functions like this:

 ```c++
 vk::Image image = device.createImage({{}, vk::ImageType::e2D, vk::Format::eR8G8B8A8Unorm,